piever/PlugAndPlot.jl/docs/src/internals.md

 # Internals

-Most of the hard work is outsourced to separate packages: mainly `QML.jl` and `StatPlots.jl`
+Most of the hard work is outsourced to separate packages: mainly `QML.jl`, `StatPlots.jl` and `GroupedErrors.jl`.

 ## GUI design